All Episodes

 Speaking of all, interesting story today in the Los Angeles Times.

-U.S. regulators are investigating whether large institutional funds have been snapping up futures contracts for oil and other commodities, and whether that may have skewed the market and contributed to rising prices.
+U.S. regulators are investigating whether large institutional funds have been snapping up futures contracts for oil and other commodities and whether that may have skewed the market and contributed to rising prices.

 Buying up these contracts may have skewed the market.

-Futures contracts are being bought, and then they're held and not sold.
+Futures contracts are being bought and then they're held and not sold.

-Big investors such as pension funds have moved into the commodities commodities market via the so-called index funds that invest in futures contracts and securities that are tied to them.
+Big investors such as pension funds have moved into the commodities market via the so-called index funds that invest in futures contracts and securities that are tied to them.

 Regulators acknowledge that their knowledge of the fund's activities is less than complete.